sowbug/weblight/README.md

 * **Which board should I build?** If you're interested in hacking on the firmware, build [`weblight_developer.brd`](https://github.com/sowbug/weblight/blob/master/hardware/weblight_developer.brd).
-This one has more features that you'll need for firmware development, and it plugs right into a Type A USB socket (but you'll have to solder the contacts to give them enough thickness to connect).
+This one has a few more features that make firmware development more convenient.
 Otherwise if you just want a device to play with, build [`weblight.brd`](https://github.com/sowbug/weblight/blob/master/hardware/apa102/weblight.brd).
-That one is more compact, but it requires a micro-USB socket.
+That one is more compact, but it requires the ProtoProg ISP adapter, rather than the more common AVRISP 6-pin adapter.
 Both designs use 0805 SMT components.
 Either board can be ordered from [OSH Park](https://oshpark.com/) or [Seeed](https://www.seeedstudio.com/service/).
+Note that if you manufacture with a standard 1.6mm PCB, you'll have to solder the contacts to give them enough thickness to connect.
+For end-user boards, 2.0mm or 2.4mm will fit better in USB sockets, and ENIG finish will last longer without tarnishing.

 * **I don't want to build a board, but I'd like one.
 Will you sell me one?** I don't have plans to mass-produce boards for sale.
 But if you're interested in getting one, [subscribe to notifications for this issue](https://github.com/sowbug/weblight/issues/31).